Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Scaling High-Fidelity Readout

 \subsection{Baseline Design}

-An overview of our baseline design proposed by Lienhard et al.~\cite{Lienhard2022} is illustrated in Figure~\ref{fig:baseline}.
-The intermediate-frequency readout signal is digitized and buffered before being sent to software.
-Every readout trace has 500 elements each for both I and Q channels, with each element corresponding to a 2ns interval.
+An overview of the baseline FNN (1000-500-250-32) design proposed by Lienhard et al.~\cite{Lienhard2022} is illustrated in Figure~\ref{fig:baseline}.
+The intermediate-frequency readout signal is digitized and buffered before being sent to software classifier.
+Every readout trace has 500 elements for both I and Q channels, with each element corresponding to a 2ns interval (total readout duration is 1$\mu$s).
 The 1000 elements corresponding to a single trace are then used as inputs to an FNN.
+The baseline design does not demodulate the readout signal.
+It uses all samples from the ADC to minimize undersampling, and thus the input layer consists of 1000 neurons.
 The FNN has 32 outputs corresponding to a five-qubit system's $2^5$ basis states.